 - Try to end things on a positive note.
 Trying to discourage employees from leaving or blaming them for giving a very short notice will make the relations bitter.
 Instead, thank them for their work and wish them well for their future projects.

 - Be open to constructive criticism.
 An employee might have a lot to say about the company and it may also include negative feedback, so be ready to hear that.
 Also, use the feedback constructively to improve your company procedure and retain employees in the long run.

 - Prepare well for the exit interview.
 Think about the type of feedback you would be giving and plan your questions.

 - Ask a member of your HR team to conduct an exit interview.
 Employees might feel hesitant talking to their former Manager about why they resigned if, for example, they felt unappreciated.

 How to overcome challenges during exit interviews

-It can be challenging to get employees to open up during exit interviews, or to have them agree to be interviewed in the first place.
+It’s challenging to get employees to open up during exit interviews, or to have them agree to be interviewed.
 Below are some typical exit interview challenges you will face with employees, with tips on how to handle them:

 - Highly emotional employees: The decision to resign comes with strong feelings, either of anger or sadness.
 So, an employee’s last working day might not be the best time for a discussion.
 You can also share a questionnaire via email.